kusuta012/kusuta012/README.md

 - 🌱 I’m currently working on a project **ACQIS**

-- 👨‍💻 All of my projects are available at [https://github.com/kusuta012](https://github.com/kusuta012)
+- 👨‍💻 All of my projects are available at [Github](https://github.com/kusuta012)

-- 📝 I regularly write articles on [https://ishaandev.000webhostapp.com/](https://ishaandev.000webhostapp.com/)
+- 📝 I have my own website [Ishaan](https://ishaandev.vercel.app/)

 - 💬 Ask me about **Python**

 - 📫 How to reach me **contactishaan0@gmail.com**

-- 📄 Know about my experiences [https://ishaandev.000webhostapp.com/](https://ishaandev.000webhostapp.com/)

 - ⚡ Fun fact **Maybe I am a genius lol**